 Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

 Keeping your gadgets charged is easy in the short term.
-Just keep an eye on their battery level and plug them into the wall when it gets low.
+Just keep an eye on their battery levels and plug them into the wall when they gets low.
 But keeping your gadgets’ batteries healthy in the long run is a much more complicated proposition.
-The lithium-ion batteries we have in virtually all of our gadgets are chemically destined to degrade over time, holding less charge than they used to, and blowing through what little they have faster then before.
+The lithium-ion batteries that are in virtually all of our gadgets are chemically destined to degrade over time, holding less charge than they used to, and blowing through what little they have faster then before.
 It’s impossible to stop this process, but it is possible to slow it.

 To find out the best ways to postpone the inevitable, we talked to Isidor Buchmann, CEO and founder of Cadex Electronics and main contributor to extremely in-depth and invaluable online resource Battery University, about how exactly you should treat your batteries in a perfect world, what you can do to maximize their life.